an-sh/chat-service/README.md

 presence.
-RPC requests processing and a room messages format are customisable via hooks, allowing to implement anything from a chat-rooms server to a collaborative application with a complex conflict resolution or M2M communication tunnelling for IoT devices.
+RPC requests processing and a room messages format are customisable via hooks, allowing to implement anything from a chat-rooms server to a collaborative application with a complex conflict resolution.
+Room messages also can be used to create public APIs or to tunnel M2M communications for IoT devices.

 ## Features